firecrawl/n8n-nodes-firecrawl/README.md

 ### Get Historical Token Usage
 - Get your historical token usage, optionally by API key

+### Get Queue Status
+- Get the metrics about your team’s scrape queue.

 ## Credentials

 To use the Firecrawl node, you need to: